 MLP places great emphasis on promoting women and helping employees combine a career with a family.
 The company has therefore already made this topic a focus over the last few years and implemented various measures to promote women into management positions.
-The concept for example includes measures such as family-friendly meeting arrangements or flexible workplace designs.
+The concept for example includes measures such as family-friendly meeting arrangements or flexible work place and working hours arrangements.
 As a sign of its public commitment to diversity, MLP signed the Diversity Charter in 2014.
-To help staff more effectively combine their career with a family, MLP opened a parent & child office in February 2015 to provide parents that are struggling to find childcare with the option of taking their children to work with them.
-In addition to this, the berufundfamilie® audit was successfully performed in 2019.
-The associated target agreement for the coming three years includes various objectives/ measures to promote the concept of women in management positions, as well as part-time management.
-In the financial year 2021, the Executive Board launched a programme to help promote more women into management positions, which involves various measures.
+In addition to this, the workandfamily audit was successfully performed in 2019.
+As part of the target agreement associated with this, various measures aimed at promoting the concept of women in management positions and part-time management were successfully implemented.
+On the basis of the recertification of the audit in 2022, further implementation objectives for promoting family friendliness, as well as life phase-oriented alignment of the measures for employee retention have been agreed for the next three years.

-In November 2020, the Executive Board at MLP SE approved a target of at least 33 % for female managers at the first management level below the Executive Board at MLP SE, whereby this percentage is to be achieved by the end of the financial year 2025.
-It is therefore not yet possible to report on the realisation of the targets at this point.
+In November 2020, the Executive Board at MLP SE approved a target of at least 33 % for female managers at the first management level at MLP SE.
+In December 2022, the Executive Board has furthermore approved the same minimum target figure of 33 % for female managers at the second management level at MLP SE.
+These targets are to be met by the end of the financial year 2025.